Donna Hanover: Broadcasting career

 As Donna Hanover she began to work in a series of television journalism positions around the country, starting with a stint at WKTV in Utica, New York in 1973, where she was also an associate faculty member at Utica College.
 She then went to WTVN-TV in Columbus, Ohio.
 By 1977, she was working in Pittsburgh, Pennsylvania at KDKA-TV, spending 80-hour weeks hosting and producing their Evening Magazine show; she and Stanley Hanover appeared to have separated.
 They were divorced sometime after October 1980; they had no children.

 By 1980, Hanover had moved to Miami, Florida; it was when she was working as an anchor at WCKT that she met Giuliani.
 The couple moved in together in 1982 while Giuliani was still married to his first wife, from whom he had been separated since 1976.
 Giuliani had his first marriage annulled in late 1983.
 They then later moved to Washington, D.C. and then New York, and were married there on April 15, 1984.
 Hanover began working for WPIX in 1983, and was the lead anchor for the station's 7:30 pm weeknight newscast for much of the second half of the 1980s.
 She also appeared on the syndicated The Wall Street Journal Report.
 She left her anchor role during Giuliani's unsuccessful 1989 bid for mayor to go on maternity leave.

-Hanover had two children with Giuliani, Andrew (born 1986; served as Special Assistant to the President and Associate Director of the Office of Public Liaison for former U.S. President Donald Trump) and Caroline (born 1989).
+Hanover had two children with Giuliani, Andrew (born 1986; served as Special Assistant to the President and Associate Director of the Office of Public Liaison for U.S. President Donald Trump in his first term) and Caroline (born 1989).
 She began to use Donna Hanover Giuliani as her name in some contexts, but still used Donna Hanover in others.
 She left WPIX entirely in 1990, and did some freelance work for WNYW in 1992 and 1993.